What is special consideration?

 Once your application has been received and acknowledged, the Special Consideration Committee will assess applications that meet the following criteria:

-- the applicant received a fail grade and the applicant’s scaled score (exam marks) were within the limited range below the pass mark (540).
+- you received a fail grade and your scaled score (exam marks) were within the limited range below the pass mark (540).

 For your application to be reviewed by the Special Consideration Committee, your scaled score must fall within the limited range below the pass mark.
-If you received a fail grade and your scaled score sits outside the limited range, such as a clear fail, your application will not be reviewed by the Committee and your results will not be considered for adjustment.
+If you received a fail grade and your scaled score sits outside the limited range, such as a clear fail, your application won't be reviewed by the Committee and your results won't be considered for adjustment.

 Please refer to the Special Consideration Policy for further information on the role of the Special Consideration Committee.